Your Guide To Growing Roses

 At Last® Rose by Proven Winners: a carefree landscape rose with both fragrance & disease resistance.

-Spring – time to plant
+Spring – Time to Plant

 In May, once the soil has warmed and the ground is workable, roses can be planted into the garden in Ontario.
 Choosing a spot with the right conditions for healthy growth is important.
 Roses need full sun, which means a location that gets direct sunlight for 6 or more hours every day.
 Growing roses also requires a soil that drains well (no low spots or heavy clay!) and lots of rich organic matter.
 Amending the garden with TERRA Plus 3 mix or compost can help to improve the texture and condition of the garden, and adds nutrients, too.